mozzarellaV8/agora-marketplace/BitcoinLifetime.md

 # Max.   :2014-12-01   Max.   :656.1
 ```

-Taking a look at the month of October for any significance to these fluctuations:
+## 4rd event - rally

+There's two distinct valleys before the next sustained upward trend - more frequent price fluctuations over the the course of the month of October.
+Decicion to be made when the upward rally actually beings--